 Determine Your Virtual Goals & KPI’s

 What is your event, and how is it different from other virtual functions that are popping up?
-Write a list of your ideas and brainstorm with event stakeholders, board members, or employees.
+Write a list of your ideas and event elements you’re envisioning and brainstorm with event stakeholders, board members, or employees.
 Visualize the colors, themes, music, and the tone you’d like your event to resemble.
 Research and attend other virtual events similar to yours and write down a pros & cons list of what they did correct or what they might not have done.
 We enjoy using Google Slides to create vision boards, so we know exactly what we want the event to look like.

 Create a Plan